theheraldproject/theheraldproject.github.io/background/index.md

 until they are tested in order to drastically cut the spread of the virus [Some studies (PDF, Oxford)](https://github.com/BDI-pathogens/covid-19_instant_tracing/blob/master/Report%20-%20Effective%20Configurations%20of%20a%20Digital%20Contact%20Tracing%20App.pdf) have been done on this and show this can drastically cut the spread of a virus.
-This would provide a level of control before requiring a national lock down
+Whilst wide ranging, this would provide a level of control before requiring a full national lock down
 - In a decentralised system you cannot verify that a device saying they are infected and have had a myriad of contacts is real, or that a contact graph is real.
 This allows hostile state actors potentially to use devices in particular